opencv/opencv/modules/imgproc/doc/filtering.rst

 Explore the data types.
-As it was mentioned in the :ocv:func:`BaseFilter` description, the specific filters can process data of any type, despite that ``Base*Filter::operator()`` only takes ``uchar`` pointers and no information about the actual types.
+As it was mentioned in the :ocv:class:`BaseFilter` description, the specific filters can process data of any type, despite that ``Base*Filter::operator()`` only takes ``uchar`` pointers and no information about the actual types.
 To make it all work, the following rules are used:

 *
     In case of separable filtering, ``FilterEngine::rowFilter``   is  applied first.
 It transforms the input image data (of type ``srcType``  ) to the intermediate results stored in the internal buffers (of type ``bufType``   ).
 Then, these intermediate results are processed as